Get insider access

 3. Best Upper Mid-Range Gaming TV

-If you want an OLED that is not only great at gaming but can also be an excellent home theater TV, consider the upper mid-range LG C3 OLED.
-The main difference between this TV and the Samsung S90C OLED (minus its 83-inch model) is the specific type of OLED panel used.
-Both TVs deliver an incredible dark room experience, with no distracting blooming or haloing around bright areas of the screen.
-But the QD-OLED panel on the Samsung allows for brighter, vibrant, and lifelike colors, resulting in much better color volume overall.
-The LG partly makes up for it by being more versatile, as it has better image processing, Dolby Vision gaming at 120Hz, and can passthrough advanced DTS audio formats.
-As with all OLEDs, it's a sight to behold in a dark room, with bright highlights next to the TV's perfect, inky blacks.
-It's also bright enough for a pleasant gaming experience in a moderately lit room.
+If you want an OLED that is not only great at gaming but can also be an excellent home theater TV, consider the upper mid-range LG C4 OLED.
+The main difference between this TV and the Samsung S90D/S90DD OLED is the specific type of OLED panel used.
+Both TVs deliver an incredible dark room experience, with inky blacks.
+However, the QD-OLED panel on some sizes of the S90D allows for brighter and more vibrant colors.
+The C4 partly makes up for it by being more versatile, as it has better image processing, supports Dolby Vision, and can passthrough DTS audio formats.
+Like the S90D, it's also bright enough for a pleasant gaming experience in a room with some lights on.

 See our review